Carbonara: Variations

 Guanciale is the most commonly used meat for the dish in Italy, but pancetta and pancetta affumicata ('smoked pancetta') are also used and, in English-speaking countries, bacon is often used as a substitute.
 The usual cheese is pecorino romano; occasionally Parmesan, Grana Padano, or a combination of hard cheeses are used.
 Recipes differ as to which part of the egg is used—some use the whole egg, some others only the yolk, and still others a mixture.
 The amount of eggs used also vary, but the intended result is a creamy sauce from mild heating.
-For vegetarians or those observing Jewish kosher laws, there are also recipes that utilize mushrooms and vegetables instead of meat.
+For vegetarians or those observing Jewish kosher laws, there are also recipes that use mushrooms and vegetables instead of meat.

 Some preparations have more sauce and therefore use tubular pasta, such as penne, which is better suited to holding sauce.
 Cream is not used in most Italian recipes, with some notable exceptions from the 20th century.
 However, it is often employed in other countries, as adding cream makes the dish more stable.
 Similarly, garlic is found in some recipes, but mostly outside Italy.
 Outside Italy, variations on carbonara may include green peas, broccoli, tenderstem broccoli, leeks, onions, other vegetables or mushrooms, and may substitute a meat such as ham or coppa for the fattier guanciale or pancetta.